lanl/singularity-eos/README.md

 To run formatting automatically, call `make format_singularity-eos` at the build step.
 Cmake automatically makes a target.

+## Units

+singularity-eos, prior to unit modifiers, always uses CGS units internally.
+For concreteness, the units of each call are:

 ## Copyright

 © 2021.
 Triad National Security, LLC.
 All rights reserved.
 This